Varigarble/serial-number-format-validator/README.md

 #### How is it used?

 Start at serial_formatter.py, the input section.
-When run, you'll get prompts to enter different kinds of data, and you'll probably get stuck on what you need to enter unless you can decode the regex strings, or just copy and paste from the sample output files which in sqlite3, json, and csv formats. serial_formatter.py will write to a database file. sam_records_json_reports.py and sam_records_csv_reports.py run queries on the database.
+When run, you'll get prompts to enter different kinds of data, and you'll probably get stuck on what you need to enter unless you can decode the regex strings, or just copy and paste from the sample output files which are in sqlite3, json, and csv formats. serial_formatter.py will write the input to a database file. sam_records_json_reports.py and sam_records_csv_reports.py run queries on the database.

 #### Why should it be used?